Author Links A-L

 See also Additional Resources in AppLit's Lesson Plans on Selected Poems From Jim Wayne Miller's The Brier Poems and articles by Miller in Background Resources on Appalachian Folktales and Storytelling.

 The Art of Lauren Mills.
-The artist's web site.
+The author-artist's web site.
 The page Book Illustration contains images from her Appalachian picture book The Rag Coat.
 The page Minna's Patchwork Coat gives illustrations and reviews on Mills' 2015 novel.
 The page Teacher Resources and Activities has links for the picture book and the novel (accessed 11/5/15).

 Marijo Moore & Renegade Planets Publishing.
 Moore's web site includes several of her poems and information on her books about Cherokee culture and history.

 Barry Moser page with photo at Calgary Univ., 1996.

 Barry Moser Collection Finding Aid, Children's Literature Research Collections, University of Minnesota Libraries.